LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/SMS/sms-best-practices.md

 Brands in North America will need to purchase short-codes instead of regular long-code phone numbers if sending outbound SMS from an IVR or partner tool.
 This is to prevent 'Carrier Filtering' (a process where networks block long-code numbers if they are used as an outbound channel for 200 or more messages a day).

-## Friendly names / Vanity short codes
+## Friendly names / vanity short codes

 Friendly names such as _'1(800) New Home_' and vanity short codes such as '_Realty_' are not ideal for SMS since most handsets do not display the 10-digit keypad when setting the recipient of a text message.
 Instead, the consumer sees a regular keyboard so it best to use and advertize regular format numbers.